×

 Power of attorney stops being valid when they pass away.
 At that point, handling their estate is governed by their will or, if there is no will, by standard legal regulations.
 If you need to check whether someone has a power of attorney, you can look this up through the Office of the Public Guardian (OPG).
 You can email or mail them a form using the information on the government website.

-When someone passes away without a will, they’re said to have died “intestate,” which means the rules set by law decide who inherits money, property and possessions.
+When someone dies without a will, they’re said to have died “intestate,” which means the rules set by law decide who inherits money, property and possessions.

 A relative or close friend can volunteer to manage this.
 They need to get a “grant of letters of administration,” which is a legal document that authorises them to manage the estate.
 The specifics of who inherits what and how much will depend on the value of the estate and the family structure.
 To find out more about inheritance, you can use this guide on the government website.